jxnblk/plangular/README.md

 - `next()` and `previous()` methods now work for all tracks on a page.
 - Cleaned up player object
 - `currentTime` and `duration` for track or globally on the player object
-- `plangular-icon` must be an svg element
+- `plangular-icon` must be used on an svg element

 ---